ONSdigital/design-system/policies/deprecation-release-policy.md

 ## Review and Update

 This policy will be reviewed and updated periodically to ensure it remains effective and meets the needs of the design system library users.
+If you have any feedback or suggestions you can get in touch with us by following the instructions on this page of the [Service Manual](https://service-manual.ons.gov.uk/community/our-community/get-in-touch)